deyikong/deyikong.github.io/source/_posts/Fundamental.md

     - algorithms
 ---

+### list cases
+when it's a complicated problem, list all the cases you can think of before coding with an example

 ###  Loop Invariants
 - *Initialization*: It's true prior to the first iteration of the loop(variable initializations before the loop)
 - *Maintenance*: If it's true before an iteration of the loop, it remains true before the next iteration(logic inside the loop)